 Self-discovery is a journey that we may go on several times throughout our lives, and the results can sometimes be surprising – in a good way!

-If you’ve been considering a career change but are looking for some inspiration, you may want to try browsing the career ideas section of our website or reading some of the personal stories from a number of our members who’ve taken the leap to a new career in their 50s, 60s, or beyond.
+If you’ve been considering a career change but are looking for some inspiration, you may want to try browsing the career ideas section of our website or reading some personal stories from our members who’ve taken the leap to a new career in their 50s, 60s, and beyond.

 8. Get excited about your goals